SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 **Important**: Localization results will be significantly compromised if fiducial markers are occluded.
 Please do not stay or place your items inside the room.

 ## Driving the Robot with the Remote Controller ##
+> **Always remember**, turn on your RC remote controller *before* switching on mini truck motors, and *switch off* your mini truck motors before the RC remote controller.
+For some mini trucks (e.g., NX-02), the truck may automatically drive forward when not tuned with the RC controller.

 The [remote controller](https://manuals.plus/spektrum/2-4ghz-digital-radio-system-transmitter-manual) (**Figure 11**) allows you to drive the robot manually -- as you would a regular RC car -- and also serves as a **dead man's switch** for the robot.
 We list each element's function below.

 A. **Throttle Trim**: Adjusts the throttle neutral point